 Our Old Greenwich, CT, Dental Office Is Here For You!

 Lost dental fillings happen all the time.
 Unfortunately for some of us, they can happen at the least opportune moments.
 But there’s no need to panic.
 Just keep the area clean and, most importantly, see your dentist as soon as possible to prevent infection and discomfort.
-If your dentist in Old Greenwich can’t provide you with a timely emergency appointment, or if you don’t currently have a dentist, then Old Greenwich Dental Associates will be happy to fix your lost filling and get your smile back.
+If your dentist in Old Greenwich can’t provide you with a timely emergency appointment, or if you don’t currently have a dentist, then Old Greenwich Dental Center will be happy to fix your lost filling and get your smile back.

 This information is not meant as medical advice.
 It is provided solely for education.
 Our Old Greenwich, CT, dental office would be pleased to discuss your unique circumstances and needs as they relate to these topics.
 Call (203) 717-4544 or click here to schedule an appointment with our friendly, expert dentist today!